iamEtornam/Tasky-Mobile-App/README.md

 </p>

-This project is an implementation of a Design i found on [Uplabs.com](https://www.uplabs.com/posts/xten-vpn) by [Blackhole Design](https://www.uplabs.com/blackhole)
+This project is an implementation of a Design i found on [uigaints.com](https://uigiants.com/etsadhakal8888?posts=1129-Easy-Task-Create-Assign-UX) by [Ashish Dhakal](https://uigiants.com/etsadhakal8888)

 ## Art